Albion VCTs – hero 2021

 Investment strategy

-At a company level, the investment team looks for B2B businesses with a unique offering, operating in fast-growing markets.
-Specifically, the VCTs target companies the manager believes have reached an inflection point and require additional funding to accelerate growth.
+Since 2015, the Albion VCTs have focused purely on growth opportunities with a bias towards healthcare technology – particularly the digitalisation of healthcare – financial technology, digital risk, and AI & Data stack sectors.
+The investment team looks for B2B businesses with a unique offering, operating in fast-growing markets specifically companies the manager believes have reached an inflection point and require additional funding to accelerate growth.

 Asset breakdown (% of NAV)